-2.1.
+- 2.1.
 San Diego State University students shall demonstrate proficiency in writing skills as a requirement for graduation.
 Such skills shall incorporate basic rules of good writing, subject to the argument, format, logical development, demonstration of evidence, and style appropriate to various disciplines.
-Furthermore, departments and schools should insist upon effective expression in their courses and should stress the need for improving
+Furthermore, departments and schools should insist upon effective expression in their courses and should stress the need for improving substandard writing. - 2.2.
+Certification of Upper Division Writing Proficiency: Students shall enroll in one intensive upper division writing course (W) or two disciplinary writing courses (DW). - a) Completion of an approved writing course(s) with a minimum grade of C or Cr shall mean the student has met the Certification of Upper Division Writing Proficiency.

-4 To address the Chancellor Office's March 12, 2021 directive issuing a temporary, limited suspension of in-person, timed assessments used to place students in upper- division writing classes, we ask that the senate allow the suspension of SDSU's Writing Placement Assessment, or WPA, and follow the Chancellor Office's directive to "satisfy the in-person testing requirement via a course or series of courses, beginning with the 2021-22 academic year."
-To assist students who a) took the WPA in early Spring Semester 2020, and cannot now retake it in hopes of receiving a higher score, or b) were planning on taking the WPA Spring Semester 2020, we ask that they be allowed to move directly to an appropriate upper-division writing class in summer 2020, or fall 2020.
-On June 23, 2022, the SEC passed, on behalf of the Senate, the following update: The following 6 General Education (GE) classes (2 from each explorations category) shall be designated as 3-unit Upper Division Writing for AY 22-23 with the expectation that the appropriate Senate curriculum and writing committees approve permanent policy for beyond AY 22-23: Social Sciences - History 404 - Hist of Human Rights, BRAZ 325 - Brazilian Democracy and Society; Humanities - ENGL 301 - Psychological Novel, ENGL 305 - Literature and Environment; Natural Sciences - ENV S 301 - Energy and the Environment, MATH 303 - History of Mathematics.
+&lt;sup>5 On June 23, 2022, the SEC passed, on behalf of the Senate, the following update exception: The following 6 General Education (GE) classes (2 from each explorations category) shall be designated as 3-unit Upper Division Writing for AY 22-23 with the expectation that the appropriate Senate curriculum and writing committees approve permanent policy for beyond AY 22-23: Social Sciences - History 404 - Hist of Human Rights, BRAZ 325 - Brazilian Democracy and Society; Humanities - ENGL 301 - Psychological Novel, ENGL 305 - Literature and Environment; Natural Sciences - ENV S 301 - Energy and the Environment, MATH 303 - History of Mathematics.
 Students in majors that will exceed the 120 unit cap and are graduating in AY 22-23 can request a waiver to the Upper Division Writing requirement.